DivyaKarade/CustomML/README.md

 ## Features

-- Multiple ML models for classification and regression tasks.
+- **Auto-Multi-ML Module**: Aids in developing and comparing various machine learning models for classification and regression tasks, helping users select the best-performing model for their data.
-- Exploratory data analysis (EDA) for uploaded and feature-engineered data.
+- **Exploratory Data Analysis (EDA)**: Provides detailed insights into the uploaded and feature-engineered data.
-- Performance comparison of ML models.
+- **Multiple Machine Learning Models**: Performance comparison of variety of ML algorithms (e.g., Random Forest, Logistic Regression, Decision Tree).
-- Model prediction on user-supplied data.
-- Downloadable data for further analysis.

-## How to Use

-1. Select the type of algorithm ('Classification' or 'Regression').
-2. Upload your descriptor data file (included with target data).
-3. Select options for EDA and interpreting ML models.
-4. Evaluate the results of different ML models, and select one for further predictions.
-5. Upload descriptor data for predictions, and use the selected ML model to predict target data.
+- **Data Prediction**: Enables users to predict target data using their trained models.
+- **Downloadable Reports and Data**: Model performance and predictions can be downloaded as CSV files.

 ## Installation